Sebastian Smee

-Sebastian Smee is an Australian-born Pulitzer Prize-winning art critic for The Washington Post and the author of several books on art history.
+Sebastian Smee is an Australian-born art critic who currently writes for The Atlantic.
+He is a former art critic for The Washington Post and the author of several books on art history.

 Education and career

 Educated at St Peter's College, Adelaide, Smee graduated from the University of Sydney with an Honours degree in fine arts in 1994 and moved to Boston in 2008, having also lived in the United Kingdom between 2001 and 2004.
 Before joining The Boston Globe he was national art critic for The Australian and has also worked for The Daily Telegraph and contributed to The Guardian, The Times, The Financial Times, The Independent on Sunday, The Art Newspaper, Modern Painters, Prospect magazine and The Spectator.

 He won the 2011 Pulitzer Prize for Criticism for his "vivid and exuberant writing about art, often bringing great works to life with love and appreciation".

-In 2015, after Smee criticised the "Renoir Sucks at Painting" protest at the Museum of Fine Arts Boston, Max Geller — the leader of the movement — challenged Smee to a duel on Boston Common.
+In 2015, after Smee criticised the "Renoir Sucks at Painting" protest at the Museum of Fine Arts Boston, Max Geller — the leader of the movement – challenged Smee to a duel on Boston Common.

+Smee was an art critic at The Washington Post from 2018 to 2026.
+He joined The Atlantic magazine in June 2026.